Savoring The Good®

 Once you make this recipe you will want to use it to make homemade peach moonshine.
 But please, just sip on that!
 If you are making a peach bourbon smash, omit the smashed peach and substitute in a tablespoon of this peach juice.

-• Store bought peach nectars only have to have a small percentage of fruit juice to be classified as a fruit nectar.
-This recipe has a much higher percentage of peach juice to sweetener ratio, giving you a nectar that is higher in fiber and vitamins vs. a commercial product.
+• Store-bought peach nectars only have to have a small percentage of fruit juice to be classified as fruit nectar.

-• This recipe is closer to a juice than a nectar because the entire peach, minus the pit, is used to make the puree.
+• This recipe is closer to juice than nectar because the entire peach, minus the pit, is used to make the puree.

-• It contains more fiber, flavor and nutrients than you will find in a store bought peach nectar.
+• It contains more bulk, flavor and nutrients than you will find in a store-bought peach nectar.

 • This recipe contains zero corn syrup and instead uses an all natural honey simple syrup to add extra sweetness and thin out the peach juice.